Skip to Content

 Think ahead about how you want that border and those edges to look.
 Study photos of cottage gardens online and then plant to achieve that inviting, relaxed look.

-This garden bed has been carefully planned to have the cottage garden look but with plants that will flower all season long.
+This garden bed has been carefully planned to have the cottage garden look, but with plants that will flower all season long.

-5. Fences and Gates
+5. Fences and gates

 A white picket fence with a pretty gate is found in many cottage gardens.
 White pickets not your cup of tea?
 No problem!
 Any inviting gate or fence will do.
 Just plant around it to make the fence seem a part of the overall design.

-The aim it to invite people in by blending the entry to the garden, not to discourage guests by making things too formal.
+The aim is to invite people in by blending the entry to the garden, not to discourage guests by making things too formal.
 There is a reason people had cups of tea over the fence line!

 The surroundings make it the perfect place to relax.

-6. Old Fashioned Flowers
+6. Old fashioned flowers

 The furniture in a cottage garden is comfortable, welcoming, and very homey-looking.
 It does not even need to match.
 The whole look should be informal.
 This is where a visit to the local flea market helps.